AnoushkaVyas/MNIST-Data-Set/README.md

  ![](lcurve.png)

 * On MNIST training datset an undercomplete autoencoder was used for feature learning and the "reconstruction error" Vs "hidden neurons" was plotted and analysed for various optimizers like SGD with and without momentum, Adam, RMSProp.
+The structure of encoder uses 2 fully connected layers with ReLU activation and 256 hidden neurons with 64 outputs.
+The structure of the decoder is similar to encoder with 64 inputs and 256 hidden neurons.

 ![](adam.png) ![](rms.png)
 ![](sgd_withmomentum.png) ![](sgd_withoutmomentum.png)

-* MLP training on MNIST data set for varying learning rates with exponenial annealing and varying initialisation using Pytorch.
+* MLP training on MNIST data set for varying learning rates with exponenial annealing and varying initialisation using Pytorch.The structure used is two fully connected layers with ReLU and softmax activation respectively with 256 hidden neurons.The minimum reconstruction error is observed with Xavier initialization and learning rate of 0.1.

 ![](varyinglr.jpg)